March 27, 2026

 Case studies are most powerful at three specific moments:

-• Post-demo follow-up: After the demo, send the most relevant case study.
+• Post-demo follow-up: After the demo, send the most relevant case study within 2 hours.
 It reinforces what they just saw with real-world evidence.
+Subject line: "What happened when [similar business] did this."

 • When the prospect stalls: "Let me think about it" means they need more certainty.
-Send a case study from a business in their exact situation.
+Send a case study from a business in their exact situation — same size, same niche, same problem.
+Frame it as: "While you're thinking it over, I thought this might be relevant."

-• Before the call: In your meeting confirmation email, include a relevant case study as a "here's what we've done for someone like you" warm-up.
+• Before the call: In your meeting confirmation email, include a relevant case study as a warm-up.
+This primes them to see you as someone who delivers results before you've said a word.

 How to Get the Data for Your First Case Studies